Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Principal canonical correlation of clinical and proteomic data in Covid-19 patients

-COVID-19 is an infectious disease that is rapidly sweeping through the world, with more than 18.9 million cases and 712,000 deaths as of this writing.
+Covid-19 is an infectious disease that is rapidly sweeping through the world.
 The disease is caused by a severe acute respiratory syndrome coronavirus (SARS-CoV-2).
 There is currently an intense global effort to better understand the virus and find cures and vaccines.
-We use our methodology to re-analysis a data set produced by \cite{shen:etal:20} to identify biomarkers for early detection of severely ill Covid-19 patients\footnote{For reasons that are still poorly understood, about $80\%$ of patients infected by SARS-CoV-2 experience mild to no symptoms, whereas in about $20\%$ of the cases, patients become severely ill.}.
-To correlate proteins and clinics data, we choose 66 samples from training data and 20 samples from testing data.
-To that end, the study enrolled 86 patients (some non-Covid-19 patients, and among the Covid-19 patients, some that developed mild symptoms, and some that became severely ill) (To correlate proteins and clinics data, we choose 66 samples from training data and 20 samples from testing data).
-The exact protocol for recruiting those patients is not clearly explained.
+We use our methodology to re-analysis a data set produced by \cite{shen:etal:20} that aims to identify biomarkers for early detection of severely ill Covid-19 patients\footnote{For reasons that are still poorly understood, about $80\%$ of patients infected by SARS-CoV-2 experience mild to no symptoms, whereas in about $20\%$ of the cases, patients become severely ill.}.
+To that end, the study enrolled 86 patients (some non-Covid-19 patients, and among the Covid-19 patients, some that developed mild symptoms, and some that became severely ill).
+The exact protocol for recruiting these patients is unclear.
 For each patient they measured three (3) physical characteristics (sex, age, and body mass index), twelve (12) clinical variables as routinely measured from blood samples (white blood cells count, lymphocytes count, C-reactive protein, etc...).
 Furthermore, the serum of each patient is analyzed by liquid mass spectrometry-based proteomics to quantify their proteome and metabolome.
 In \cite{shen:etal:20}, the data is used to build a statistical model to predict whether or not a Covid-19 patient will progress to a severe state of illness.
 The dataset of \cite{shen:etal:20} is freely available from the journal website.

 We use canonical correlation analysis to re-analyze the data.
 A common working assumption is that SARS-CoV-2 induces patterns of molecular changes that can be detected in the sera of patients.
-Canonical correlation analysis can help identify these patterns.
+Canonical correlation analysis may help identify these patterns.
 To do this we focus on the proteomic data, and we estimate the principal sparse canonical correlation between the physical and clinical variables on one hand and the proteomic variables on the other.
 See for instance \cite{rousu:etal:13} for a similar analysis on tuberculosis and malaria.